kwan14/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It takes a tweet, ties it to a randomly generated user and then stores it in a document database.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The front end demonstrates skills working with HTML, CSS, JavaScript, Jquery and AJAX.
+The back end demonstrates skills working with Node, Express and MongoDB.

 ## Getting Started